 Jonathan Edwards grew up on the Westminster Shorter Catechism—and whatever else they fed kids in the 1710s.
 And he learned that the chief end of man is “to Glorify God and enjoy him forever.”

 There is this idea that true happiness and true joy comes from serving the self.
 But it’s a false idea.
-Jesus put the irony this way:
+Jesus put the irony this way, “Whoever seeks his own soul will lose it.
+Whoever loses his own soul, for my sake, will find it.”

 A bit further on, at Psalm 63, David writes: